MadBoulder/BetaLibrary-CLI/README.md

 Currently, the tool supports:

-1. Creating the empty template for a new zone
+1. Creating the empty template (only adds structure - folders and files) for a new zone.
+2. Deleting a sector

 ## Future work: